-Notes: and denote statistical significance at the 1% and 5% levels, respectively

 Notes: and denote statistical significance at the 1% and 5% levels, respectively.

 Null hypothesis: The synthesized effect size is zero.

-6 Null hypothesis: Effect sizes are homogeneous.
-7 Ranges between 0 and 100% with harger scores indicating heterogeneity 4 Takes zero in the case of homogeneity 9 Synthesis method advocated by Stanley and Douccodingos (2017) and Stanley et al. (2017) 10 Denotes the number of estimates with a statistical power of 0.80 or more, which is compute ated by referring to the UWA of all collected estimate
+Null hypothesis: Effect sizes are homogeneous.

+Ranges between 0 and 100% with larger scores indicating heterogeneity

+Takes zero in the case of homogeneity

+Synthesis method advocated by Stanley and Doucouliagos (2017) and Stanley et al. (2017)

-With respect to Hypothesis H2, WAAP synthesis values by period indicate that the degree of wage seniority in China declined gradually through the three periods.
-Actually, the synthesized effect size takes a value of 0.03686 in the period of 1995 or before, while in the years of 1996-2005 and the period of 2006 or later, the values are estimated to be 0.02274 and 0.01892, respectively, which is consistent with Hypothesis H2.
-Additionally, the synthesized effect size for studies of the wage curve in Eastern Europe can be considered as supporting evidence, demonstrating that it declines from -0.03095 in the period of 1995 or before to -0.02780 in the years of 1996-2005, and further to -0.00040 in the period of 2006 or later.
+Denotes the number of estimates with a statistical power of 0.80 or more, which is computed by referring to the UWA of all collected estimates considered as supporting evidence, demonstrating that it declines from -0.03095 in the period of 1995 or before to -0.02780 in the years of 1996-2005, and further to -0.00040 in the period of 2006 or later.
 These results also support Hypothesis H2.